PaddlePaddle/PaddleSeg/contrib/DomainAdaptation/README.md

 # Unsupervised Domain Adaptation on Semantic Segmentation

-Domain adpataion is a kind of algorithms that dedicate to minimize the performance drop when we apply the model trained from one domain on anther.
-Normally, this happens when we want to apply models which is trained with dataset A on a similar dataset B. Specifically, Unsupervised domain adaptation(UDA) dedicate to achieve satisfactory performance on dataset B that we do not have label on.
-Following image from [pixmatch](https://arxiv.org/abs/2105.08128) shows the performance of UDA algorithms on semantic segmentaion.
-When we compare the segmentaiton results between "source only"(without DA) and "ours", we can observe a great performance lift.
+Domain adaptation is a kind of algorithms that dedicate to minimizing the performance drop when we apply the model trained from one domain to another.
+Usually, this happens when we want to apply models trained with dataset A on a similar dataset B. Specifically, Unsupervised domain adaptation(UDA) dedicate to achieving satisfactory performance on dataset B that we do not have labels.
+The following image is the result of our model.
+It shows the performance gain of the UDA algorithms on semantic segmentation.
+When we compare the segmentation results between "without DA" and "with DA", we can observe a notable performance lift.

 ![image-20211116171626323](https://github.com/PaddlePaddle/PaddleSeg/blob/0012de96c95fe9fddac1dd98284cfcaa4bae3842/contrib/DomainAdaptation/docs/domain_adaptation.png)

 This project includes the reproduction of pixmatch [[Paper](https://arxiv.org/abs/2105.08128)|[Code](https://github.com/lukemelas/pixmatch)] based on PaddlePaddle and PaddleSeg, which reaches mIOU = 47.8% on Cityscapes Dataset.

-In addition to reproduce pixmatch, we also tried something new.
-Major adjustment including:
+In addition to reproducing pixmatch, we also tried something new.
+Major adjustments include:

 1. Add edge constrain branch to improve edge accuracy (negative results, still needs to adjust)
 2. Use edge as prior information to fix segmentation result (negative results, still needs to adjust)
-3. Align features' structure across domain (positve result, reached mIOU=48.0%)
+3. Align features' structure across domain (positive result, reached mIOU=48.0%)

 ## Model performance (GTA5 -> Cityscapes)